MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 To use Adaptive Cards, be sure to add the `adaptivecards` npm package.

-The source code shown here is based on the [JS Using Cards](https://aka.ms/bot-cards-js-sample-code) sample.
+The source code shown here is based on the [Using cards](https://aka.ms/bot-cards-js-sample-code) sample.

 **dialogs/mainDialog.js**